bobbylight/RSTALanguageSupport/readme.txt

    - Parameter assistance for PHP functions.

 6. Unix Shell
-   - Pretty broken at the moment.
+   - Possibly broken at the moment.
+Should attempt to use the local man pages for descriptions of standard shell commands if the local host is *nix, otherwise (on Windows) it defaults to short, generic descriptions.
+     Whether local man pages are used is configurable.

 ----------------------------------------